OUR PIPELINE

 Click an asset below to learn more.

-mGluR2/3 NAM, negative allosteric modulator of mGlu2/3 receptors; mGluR5 NAM, negative allosteric modulator of mGlu5 receptor; PDE10Ai, phosphodiesterase 10A inhibitor; TN, trigeminal neuralgia; TRI, triple reuptake inhibitor; TSC, tuberous sclerosis complex; COFD, Childhood Onset Fluency Disorder.
+mGluR2/3 NAM, negative allosteric modulator of mGlu2/3 receptors; mGluR5 NAM, negative allosteric modulator of mGlu5 receptor; PDE10Ai, phosphodiesterase 10A inhibitor; TN, trigeminal neuralgia; COFD, Childhood Onset Fluency Disorder.

 *Under indication validation.